hero banner image

 Our replica Crown Court, complete with a judge’s bench and viewing gallery offers a realistic setting for you to practice your legal skills and build your confidence in a professional environment.

 Your main campus is de Havilland which you will share with students from business, sport, and education, creating a diverse and vibrant community.
 You will be able to network with like-minded people at the Enterprise Hub and have a coffee or lunch at the café.
-Enjoy the Sports Village, which includes a gym, swimming pool, and climbing wall and for days when you don’t feel like cooking, you can enjoy breakfast, lunch, or dinner at our on-campus restaurants or bars.
+Enjoy the Sports Village, which includes a gym, swimming pool, and climbing wall and for days when you don’t feel like cooking, you can enjoy breakfast, lunch, or dinner at our on-campus restaurants or bar.
 If living on campus, relax and unwind in the common room, where you can play pool, video games, or hang out with friends.

 Who you'll learn from